viktorodman/viktorodman.github.io/_posts/2019-11-13-STATIC-SITE-GENERATORS.md

 * What type of projects are they suitable for?

 Static site generators are great for projects that needs to get website up and running quick.
-Like a startup company that wants to present there product.
+Like a startup company that wants to present a product.